 Chemistry is a science that has always been intuitive to me.
 My complete understanding of the material means I can explain the "whys" of this science, not just the math and problem solving behind it, and I am a firm believer that understanding something helps you to remember it.
 I have extensive knowledge of AP and first year college chemistry, and will do everything in my power to help transfer it to you.

 I have a strong knowledge of introductory differential equations.
 I scored a perfect score on my final exam in TAMU's standard differential equations course and understand the processes that go with solving problems within this math.
 Differential equations is understandably an uncomfortable departure from typical mathematical courses for many students, and requires a challenging mixture of memorization, problem solving, and application.
 I hope to help you identify different types of problems and patterns, as well as refine the mathematics necessary to calculate your solutions.

 MATLAB's matrix based programs can provide powerful mathematical tools, but only if you know how to use them.
 I have coded many scripts and functions on MATLAB for my own courses and have become very comfortable with its syntax and layout.
 By helping you with MATLAB, I hope to give you a better understanding of how to think through script writing, as well as how the computer itself processes your code.
 If you are learning matrix manipulation, loops, functions, or other basic MATLAB capabilities, I have the knowledge to hep you succeed.

-I have studied various levels of physics for over 3 years, and as an Aggie engineering major, I constantly use the skills and methods utilized in this math heavy science.
-My goal is to help you understand how the physical world works and how to use the math that describes it.
-Whether you are studying basic mechanics, introductory electricity and magnetism, simple circuits, or even intermediate mechanics, I am here to help.
+I have studied various levels of physics for over 4 years, and as an Aggie engineering major, I constantly use the skills and methods utilized in this math heavy science.
+I understand where problems arise when students try to set-up and work through physics problems.
+My goal is to help you gain a better process for working through problems while gaining a better understanding of how the physical descriptions and math behind them work together.